botblock/JavaBotBlockAPI/README.md

 - [BotBlock.org][BotBlock] Site for which this wrapper was made.
   - [API] API documentation.
 - [Javadocs] Java documentation of the Wrapper.
+- [CodeMC] CI server for dev builds.
+Those jar files may differ from the ones on bintray.
 - [BotBlock4J] Original Wrapper from which this one originates.

 ## Contributors ✨